How To Find Mental Health Services

-DrugRehab.com DrugRehab.com is a web resource provided by Advanced Recovery Systems (ARS).
-ARS is an integrated behavioral healthcare management organization dedicated to the treatment of addiction, substance abuse, eating disorders and mental health issues.
+DrugRehab.com A web resource provided by Advanced Recovery Systems (ARS).
+ARS is an integrated behavioral healthcare management organization dedicated to treating addiction, substance abuse, eating disorders, and mental health issues.

-Gamblers Anonymous Gamblers Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from a gambling problem.
+Gamblers Anonymous Gamblers Anonymous is a fellowship of men and women who share their experience, strength, and hope that they may solve their common problem and help others recover from a gambling problem.

-Get Smart About Drugs A site produced by the DEA that provides information about common drugs, as well as the latest news and statistics about them.
+Get Smart About Drugs A site produced by the DEA provides information about common drugs and the latest news and statistics about them.